fermiyon/azure-data-lakehouse-databricks/README.md

 - Extract the CSV files data and write it out to the Delta file system using Azure Databricks notebooks.

-The notebook is `databricks-notebooks/1-extract.ipynb`
+The notebook can be found at databricks-notebooks/`1-extract.ipynb`

 ### 4. Load

 - Create tables and load data from Delta files using Spark SQL

-The notebook is `databricks-notebooks/2-load.ipynb`
+The notebook can be found at databricks-notebooks/`2-load.ipynb`

 ### 5. Transform